mgonzalezrivero/reef_learning/config/AWS_instance_configuration.md

 	sudo mkfs -t ext4 /dev/xvdb

 <aside class="warning">
-WARNING: THIS WILL ERASE ANY DATA FROM THE DISK.
+<span style="color:red">**WARNING.**</span> THIS WILL ERASE ANY DATA FROM THE DISK.
 </aside>

 Make mounting point:

-This is directory where the volume will be mounted and we will use this path in the scrpts when running the training, tests and deployment of Nets.
+>This is directory where the volume will be mounted and we will use this path in the scrpts when running the training, tests and deployment of Nets.

 	sudo mkdir /media/data_caffe